Traffic court handles all adult traffic citations that were issued in

 Any person using the written procedure set forth above shall be deemed to have given a written promise to appear at the time designated by the court

 for trial, and failure to appear may result in the trial going forward without an appearance.

 Requesting a Trial by Declaration

-According to Local Court Rule 18.8, the defendant may elect to have a
+According to Local Court Rule 18.98, any person may elect to have a

 option to conduct some correspondence with the clerk and court by mail,

 but you must appear in court should the infraction require a mandatory

 appearance.
 This Trial by Declaration should be requested on or